Scattered Violence Erupts At Large, Left-Wing Berkeley Rally

 It's unclear how the aggressors were aligned.
 But Mother Jones journalist Shane Bauer, who caught the brawl on video, identified the attackers as anti-fascist protesters.
 "He also said the man being beaten may have been a member of the alt-right," Reveal reports.

-Left-wing protesters far outnumbered the handful of far-right protesters and supporters President Trump who showed up in downtown Berkeley amid a massive police presence, reports NPR's Eric Westervelt from Berkeley.
+Left-wing protesters far outnumbered the handful of far-right protesters and Trump supporters who showed up in downtown Berkeley amid a massive police presence, reports NPR's Eric Westervelt from Berkeley.

 The protests follow Saturday's largely nonviolent demonstrations in San Francisco, against a far-right rally that was canceled before it began, as the Two-Way reported.

-When the organizer of that rally, Patriot Prayer founder Joey Gibson, showed up to Civic Center Park, he was chased from the area, "attacked apparently by members of antifa with pepper spray and makeshift clubs," NPR's Westervelt reports.
+When the organizer of that rally, Patriot Prayer founder Joey Gibson, showed up to Civic Center Park, he was chased from the area, "attacked apparently by members of Antifa with pepper spray and makeshift clubs," NPR's Westervelt reports.

-By the day's end, police had arrested 13 people, an two people were taken to the hospital, Berkeley Mayor Jesse Arreguin said in a statement, according to Bay Area news station KRON.
+By the day's end, police had arrested 13 people, and two people were taken to the hospital, Berkeley Mayor Jesse Arreguin said in a statement, according to Bay Area news station KRON.

 Many were charged with carrying banned items such as clubs and violating rules on covering their faces, NPR's Westervelt adds.